justMoritz/scrollimate.js/readme.md

 # Scrollimate!

-Finally, the first version of scrollimate after years of having only indivdual components available!

 Scrollimate focuses on features and functions related to scrolling, animations (hence the name), but includes also other functionalities.

 ## Table of Contents